logsem/iris-tutorial/README.md

 # Iris Tutorial
 The Iris Tutorial is an introduction to the [Iris separation logic framework](https://iris-project.org/) and how to work with its [Coq formalization](https://gitlab.mpi-sws.org/iris/iris/).

 The exposition is intended for a broad range of readers from advanced undergraduates to PhD students and researchers.
-In its current form, the tutorial material is intended as a supplement to the [Iris Lecture Notes](https://iris-project.org/tutorial-material.html).
+The tutorial material is intended to be self-contained.
 No specific background in logic or programming languages is assumed but some familiarity with basic programming languages theory and discrete mathematics will be beneficial, see e.g. [TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/).
+Additionally, basic knowledge of the Coq proof assistant is assumed.
+Advanced Coq tactics have been purposefully kept to a minimum, and some proofs are longer than necessary to facilitate learning.

 The tutorial comes in two versions: